CollaboratingPlatypus/PetaPoco/README.markdown

 So, what's with the name?
 Well if Massive is massive, this is peta-massive (it's about twice the size after all) and it works with POCOs ... so PetaPoco!!

+WORK IN PROGRESS:  This project is under active development.
+Currently MySQL support is reasonably solid, but SQL Server support is completely untested.
+I'm updating this project nearly every day (sometimes more) so if you find something wrong, please [let me know](/contact).

 ## Download ##

 PetaPoco is available from: